larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 # IETF Moderator Team

-This memo proposes a uniform approach to moderating the IETF's various public forums.
+This memo proposes a uniform approach to moderating the IETF's various public fora.
 A moderator team for the IETF will develop uniform guidelines for moderation and will facilitate their implementation and application as detailed below.
 These changes are intended to address the issues identified